dsampson94/contxt/README.md

-# App Context
+# Contxt

-App Context is a library that collects context from specified files and directories in a project.
+Contxt is a library that collects context from specified files and directories in a project.
 This is particularly useful for generating a comprehensive view of your project files, which can be used for various purposes such as code analysis, documentation, or AI assistance.

 ## Features